ZebraDevs/Zebra-Iota-Edge-SDK/docs/tutorials/101/zebra-iota-edge-sdk-101-tutorial.md

 During the tutorial we will explain how the applications can make use of the [IOTA Identity](https://github.com/iotaledger/identity.rs) Framework to solve the decentralized identity functionalities.
 However, we will not explain the details concerning the implementation of the user interface through the Svelte Framework.
 Nonetheless, we can recommend this [Svelte tutorial](https://svelte.dev/tutorial/).

 Last but not least, the SDK solves the problem of bridging [Zebra DataWedge](https://techdocs.zebra.com/datawedge/11-1/guide/about/) and the Web Application code.
-The main idea is that there is a [DataWedge service](https://github.com/ZebraDevs/Zebra-Iota-Edge-SDK/blob/dev/identity-enabler/verifier-mobile-app/android/app/src/main/java/org/iota/zebra/verifier/datawedge/DataWedgeService.java)that is awakened whenever a new DataWedge intent is triggered (if properly configured through a DataWedge profile as previously explained).
+The main idea is that there is a [DataWedge service](https://github.com/ZebraDevs/Zebra-Iota-Edge-SDK/blob/dev/identity-enabler/verifier-mobile-app/android/app/src/main/java/org/iota/zebra/verifier/datawedge/DataWedgeService.java) that is awakened whenever a new DataWedge intent is triggered (if properly configured through a DataWedge profile as previously explained).
 Afterwards, the Service triggers a data observation event (with the scanned string) to the [main Android Activity](https://github.com/ZebraDevs/Zebra-Iota-Edge-SDK/blob/dev/identity-enabler/verifier-mobile-app/android/app/src/main/java/org/iota/zebra/verifier/MainActivity.java#L64) which receives it and executes the [`onScan`](https://github.com/ZebraDevs/Zebra-Iota-Edge-SDK/blob/main/identity-enabler/verifier-mobile-app/src/App.svelte#L22) method at the Web View.
 Such a method will react to the scanned data accordingly.
 For those devices which do not incorporate a scanner with DataWedge capabilities, the scanning can proceed through the regular device’s camera (open through the [Media Device Web APIs](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia)) and the [https://github.com/zxing-js/library](https://github.com/zxing-js/library) library.
 For that purpose there is a Svelte [Scanner](https://github.com/ZebraDevs/Zebra-Iota-Edge-SDK/blob/main/identity-enabler/verifier-mobile-app/src/components/Scanner.svelte) component and a Svelte [Scan](https://github.com/ZebraDevs/Zebra-Iota-Edge-SDK/blob/main/identity-enabler/verifier-mobile-app/src/pages/Scan.svelte) page that can be easily reused.

 ## Next Step